 Quotes from the Suttas on Generosity

 Below are some relevant quotes from the Pali Canon related to generosity, along with a link to read the entire sutta.
+You can read more about the suttas, or discourses in our post on the Buddhist suttas.

 “And what is the treasure of generosity?
 There is the case of a disciple of the noble ones, his awareness cleansed of the stain of stinginess, living at home, freely generous, openhanded, delighting in being magnanimous, responsive to requests, delighting in the distribution of alms.
 This is called the treasure of generosity.”